Perception-First Design™

 VacuumSealersUnlimited

-Embedded design partnership, 5+ years. $5M+ annual revenue running on infrastructure I built and maintain.
+Embedded design partnership, 5+ years.
+Revenue 4x running on infrastructure I built and maintain.
 The long game.
 Perception compounds.

 What’s Teachable